fjp321/sassy/README.md

 ## Todo
 - [ ] Update install.sh to exit on bad stage 3 checksum
 - [ ] Update install.sh to have arg for not including amd video card support
+- [ ] Add custom kernel support rather than genkernel all
 - [ ] Update gui.sh to use dotfiles
+- [ ] Create fork that works for arm processors (raspberry pis)